Stock Around the Clock: Early, Late, and 24-Hour Trading

 Morning Gappers

 If your brokerage platform allows trading on some of the major international exchanges, like the Frankfurt, Australian, or Tokyo floors, you can literally do business all night long except on weekends.
-Note that you won’t be able to buy or sell anything but the listings on a particular exchange, which might or might not include your favorite securities.
+Note that you won’t be able to do 24-hour trading, but the listings on a particular exchange, which might or might not include your favorite securities.
 But for people who want all-night action, going international is one way to get it.